Features of NAS QNAP VS-8024 Data Recovery in a Home Environment

 Yes, the use of snapshot or versioning features on NAS QNAP VS-8024 devices can aid in data recovery after data loss.
 These features allow you to create point-in-time copies of your data, capturing the state of your files and folders at a specific moment.
 In case of data loss or accidental deletion, you can restore the data from a previous snapshot or version, effectively recovering the lost information.
 It provides an additional layer of protection and can be a valuable tool in data recovery efforts.

-Although NAS VS-8024 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-8024 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view